 0-10%

-Tipping is not obligatory in Sweden as service is usually included in the bill.
-However, rounding up the bill or leaving a small tip (5-10%) for exceptional service is appreciated.
+Tipping is not obligatory in Sweden, as service is usually included in the bill.
+However, rounding up the bill or leaving a small tip (around 5-10%) for exceptional service in restaurants or for taxi drivers is appreciated.

 Type C/F